 Back in E3 2018, Bethesda revealed The Elder Scrolls 6.
 That is, if you can call a trailer lasting under a minute a reveal.

-However, it was a clear statement that there is a sixth Elder Scrolls game in the works, despite Bethesda having plenty of other things on its plate, such as Fallout 76 and Starfield.
+However, it was a clear statement that there is a sixth Elder Scrolls game in the works, despite Bethesda having plenty of other things on its plate, such as Fallout 76.
 And while it may be some time before we see a new Elder Scrolls game, it’s still exciting stuff.
 After all, The Elder Scrolls V: Skyrim was critically acclaimed and a huge financial success, especially considering its spread from the PC, PS3 and Xbox 360 to the PS4, Xbox One, the Nintendo Switch, and even virtual reality.

 - Everything we know about Call of Duty: Modern Warfare season 4